Willow St and 13th Ave

 The proposed project is on the doorstep of the VGH Campus (approx. 3 min walk), making it a great location to build secured rental housing and childcare for the some of the approximately 12,000 people who work at the hospital, including nurses and first responders.
 It is anticipated that the homes in this development will be an attractive option for VGH staff.
 Adding more housing close to major employment centres like VGH will also help to reduce traffic and public transit congestion.

-The proposed development includes 199 residential and visitor vehicle parking spaces and 667 bicycle stalls, including 5 loading and 8 car share spaces.
+The proposed development includes 213 residential and visitor vehicle parking spaces and 832 bicycle stalls.
 Given the project’s rental tenure and the site’s transit-oriented location, it is anticipated that future residents will utilize the future Broadway Subway and other muti-modal transportation options, including the Laurel and Broadway Subway Station, which is anticipated to be operational by 2026.

 Construction (subject to approval from city staff and Council) would take place over a period of approximately 30 months.